Integrating Psychoanalytic Thinking into Psychology

 Dr. Tanya Lecchi

-Tanya is a lecturer on the DPsych at City, University of London, and a senior research tutor and a senior research fellow within the Child Attachment and Psychological Therapies Research Unit (ChAPTRe) at the Anna Freud Centre.
+Tanya is a course tutor on the Doctorate in Clinical Psychology (DClinPsy) programme at the University of Oxford and a Senior Research Fellow at the Child Attachment and Psychological Therapies Research Unit (ChAPTRe) at the Anna Freud Centre, affiliated with University College London (UCL).

 Requirements

-The course is open to psychologists and psychotherapists, including trainees.
+The course is open to mental health practitioners such as psychologists, psychotherapists, and social workers, including trainees.

 Proof of body accreditation will be required on application.